oracle/graal/substratevm/README.md

 The **Native Image builder** or `native-image` is a utility that processes all classes of an application and their dependencies, including those from the JDK.
 It statically analyzes these data to determine which classes and methods are reachable during the application execution.
-Then it ahead-of-time compiles that reachable data to a native executable for a specific operating system and architecture.
+Then it ahead-of-time compiles that reachable code and data to a native executable for a specific operating system and architecture.
-This entire process is called an **image build time** to clearly distinguish it from the compilation of Java source code to bytecode.
+This entire process is called **building an image** (or the **image build time**) to clearly distinguish it from the compilation of Java source code to bytecode.

 Native Image supports JVM-based languages, e.g., Java, Scala, Clojure, Kotlin.
 The resulting image can, optionally, execute dynamic languages like